 We are dedicated to providing the highest quality education and instruction possible by immersing faculty and students in an environment that cultivates a sense of academic, professional, and service excellence.
 We respond to suggestions for modification and enrichment of the program from all who participate in the educational process because we view learning as a reciprocal and collegial interaction.

-These specific goals and objectives support the mission and vision of the Physician Assistant Studies Program:
+These goals support the mission and vision of the Department of Physician Assistant Studies:

-1. To maintain a primary care-oriented educational program that includes exposures to rural and medically underserved populations.
+Goal: To maintain a primary care-oriented educational program that includes exposures to rural and medically-underserved populations.

-2. Achieve a first time pass rate that meets or exceeds the national average on the Physician Assistant National Certifying Examination (PANCE) by all graduates.
+Goal: Achieve a first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) that meets or exceeds the national average.

-3. Recruit, select, and educate a highly qualified student population with representation from rural communities without regard to ethnicity, culture, gender, or religion.
+Goal: Recruit, select, and educate a highly qualified student population mostly from North Carolina, with representation from rural communities without regard to ethnicity, culture, gender, or religion.

-5. Graduates will be able to demonstrate professionalism in their interactions with patients and other members of the health-care team.
+Goal: Graduates will be able to demonstrate professionalism in their interactions with patients and other members of the health care team.